-- There is an aircraft landing strip located at Dew Line Site Lonely (Sheet 141) approximately 25 miles to the northwest.
-This 5,000-ft gravel airstrip is unattended and closed to the public.
-Runway is not maintained and condition is unknown. - There is an aircraft landing strip located at the Dew Line Site on the north shore of Kogru River inlet (Sheet 152) approximately 10 miles to the south.
+- There is an aircraft landing strip located at the Dew Line Site on the north shore of Kogru River inlet (Sheet 152) approximately 10 miles to the south.
 This an 1,800-ft gravel airstrip.
 Runway condition is unknown. - There is an aircraft landing strip located at the Alpine oil field (Sheet 20) approximately 45 miles to the southeast.
 This is a 5,000-ft gravel airstrip operated by ConocoPhillips. - Commercial and air freight services are available at the City of Nuiqsut airport (Sheet 24) approximately 50 miles to the southeast.
 This is a 4,300-ft, unattended gravel airstrip.
 Visual inspection prior to use is recommended.